25 Sample Personal Recommendation Letters (Tips & Examples)

 Add the statement of recommendation

-The recommender should summarize the personal recommendation letter by re-establishing the qualities he/she has stated earlier and officially recommending the applicant for the position.
-The official recommendation made by the recommender demonstrates his/her confidence in the abilities of the applicant.
+The recommender should summarize it by re-establishing the qualities they have stated earlier and officially recommending the applicant for the position.
+The official recommendation made by the recommender demonstrates their confidence in the abilities of the applicant.

 I undoubtedly guarantee that Mary’s communication skills and attention to detail will make her a great addition to your organization.
 It is for this reason that I recommend her for a position as an assistant in your organization.